RPeschke/KLM_workspace/README.md

-1st, the low-voltage power supply should be switched on and voltages should be measured to verify that they are consistent with the set points indicated on the silkscreen near each test point.
+1st, the low-voltage power supply should be switched on and voltages should be measured to verify that they are consistent with the set points indicated on the silkscreen near each test point (+/-5V and 3.3V).

 Now the HV can be switched on.
 It should be set to 74.9 volts.
 DON'T TURN ON HV WITHOUT THE LOW VOLTAGE ON.

 Open a terminal and navigate to this directory.
 Configure the motherboard by executing the line "source setup_this_MB.sh" This script will program the FPGA with the current 'bit file,' wait for things to settle a bit, configure FPGA and TargetX registers, and finally take pedestal data (in firmware).
 Upon executing this line, the script will ask for an ASIC mask (or one can be provided as an argument while launching the script).
 Each bit of the mask enables/disables pedestal calculation for true/false states respectively.

 Upon successful completion of setup_this_MB.sh, the MB is ready for collecting data.

-Data collection, management, analysis, and sensor calibration are all handled by a steering script, e.g. 'KLM_HI_SteeringScript.py'
+Data collection, management, analysis, and sensor calibration are all handled by a steering script, e.g. 'KLM_HI_SteeringScript.py' Make your own version of this or a similar steering script and you are ready to use the KLM Hawaii testbench.

 The following is a heirarchy of the "workspace" directory structure: